HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Note that these results are sourced from the lab-based TBT performance of pages in the HTTP Archive dataset.
 This is an important distinction because for the most part we've been looking at real-user performance data from the CrUX dataset.

 With that in mind, we see that mobile pages have significantly worse TBT than desktop pages.
-This isn't surprising given that our [Lighthouse](./methodology#lighthouse) mobile environment is intentionally configured to run with a throttled CPU in a way that emulates a low-end mobile device.
+This isn't surprising given that our <a hreflang="en" href="./methodology#lighthouse">Lighthouse</a> mobile environment is intentionally configured to run with a throttled CPU in a way that emulates a low-end mobile device.
 Nevertheless, the results show that the median mobile page has a TBT of 1.7 seconds, meaning that if this were a real-user experience, no taps within 1.7 seconds of FCP would be responsive.
 At the 90th percentile, a user would have to wait 6.3 seconds before the page became responsive.

 Despite the fact that these results come from synthetic testing, they're based on the actual JavaScript served by real websites.
 If a real user on similar hardware tried to access one of these sites, their TBT might not be too different.
 That said, the key difference between TBT and FID is that the latter relies on the user actually interacting with the page, which they can do at any time before, during, or after the TBT window, all leading to vastly different FID values.

 #### Long tasks

-[Long tasks](https://web.dev/long-tasks-devtools/) are periods of script-induced CPU activity at least 50 ms long that prevent the main thread from responding to input.
+<a hreflang="en" href="https://web.dev/long-tasks-devtools/">Long tasks</a> are periods of script-induced CPU activity at least 50 ms long that prevent the main thread from responding to input.
 Any long task is liable to cause responsiveness issues if a user attempts to interact with the page at that time.

 Note that, like the TBT analysis above, this section draws from lab-based data.
 As a result, we're only able to measure long tasks during the page load observation window, which starts when the page is requested and ends after 60 seconds or 5 seconds of network inactivity, whichever comes first.
 A real user may experience long tasks throughout the entire lifetime of the page.